-- The first Philadelphia resident with West Nile virus (WNV) infection during the 2021 season has been confirmed. - Collect serum and CSF from patients with unexplained encephalitis or aseptic meningitis for WNV-specific IgM testing. - Report suspected and confirmed WNV cases to PDPH immediately. - Advise patients to use repellent when outdoors and remove standing water.
+- The first Philadelphia residents with neuroinvasive West Nile virus infections have been identified for the 2022 season. - Collect serum and CSF from patients with unexplained encephalitis or aseptic meningitis for WNV-specific IgM testing. - Report suspected and confirmed WNV cases to PDPH immediately. - Advise patients to use repellent when outdoors and remove standing water.

-WNV is caused by an arthropod-borne Flavivirus and transmitted by the bite of infected mosquitoes.
+WNV is caused by an arthropodborne Flavivirus and transmitted by the bite of infected mosquitoes.
 Symptoms develop 2-14 days after exposure.
 About 20% of infected persons develop WNV fever, which is generally characterized by fever, headache, muscle and joint pain, vomiting, diarrhea, or a transient rash.
 Neuroinvasive disease, most commonly meningitis, encephalitis, or acute flaccid myelitis, develops in <1% of infected individuals.
 Treatment for WNV infection is supportive.
 Most patients with WNV fever or meningitis fully recover without long term effects.
 Recovery from WNV encephalitis or acute flaccid myelitis can take several weeks to months with long lasting neurologic deficits.
 The case fatality rate among persons with severe illness is 10%.

 Laboratory Testing for WNV Confirmation: Clinicians should collect both serum and cerebrospinal fluid (CSF) for WNV testing from patients with suspected WNV infection.
 WNV-specific IgM in serum or CSF is preferred for laboratory confirmation.
-Consider specimen type and timing of collection when ordering WNV-specific IgM.
+Consider specimen type and timing of collection when ordering testing.